BertVerhees/java-libs/README.txt

 Just google for antlr4 vs javacc.
 For example, javacc generated code parses faster.
 But in my opinion, the antlr4 performance is good enough.

 There is also on github a repository containing a ADL2.0 grammar You can find it here: https://github.com/nedap/archie

-The grammar for 1.4 is less generic written then the grammar for 2.0 This is because a less generic grammmar is easier maintainable, easier to debug.
-But of course, it is a matter of opinion.

 Warning, not all modules of javalibs run without error, this is not my fault, they are copied.
 The one I need for the parser run fine.
 I will remove the others later.